stephendavid77/LyricPilot/README.md

 ## Functionality Overview

 -   **Song Upload & Preprocessing:** Supports uploading audio (MP3/WAV), MIDI, MusicXML, or plain text lyrics.
 Automatically detects file type and initiates processing to generate a standard `timecode.json` for each song.
+-   **MIDI Processing:** Implemented to parse MIDI files and extract timecodes for note/rest onsets.
+-   **MusicXML Parsing:** Implemented to parse MusicXML files for precise timecode generation, including lyrics and timing from musical notation.
 -   **Real-Time Display:** A browser-based frontend displays current and upcoming lyric lines, updating in real-time via WebSockets.
 -   **Song Management:** A REST API allows listing, fetching, uploading, and deleting songs, with metadata stored in an SQLite database.
 -   **Extendable Trigger Interface:** Designed to easily send lyric events to the web frontend and can be extended for other stage systems (e.g., ProPresenter via OSC/MIDI).